Author

 What are the requirements of the Corporate Sustainability Reporting Directive?

 Firms will have to disclose detailed information on human rights, the environment, and governance in their management reports.
-The subject matters will have to be prepared according to a strict set of standards known as the European Sustainability Reporting Standards (ESRS).
-These standards were developed by the European Financial Reporting Advisory Group (EFRAG) and were adopted by the European Commission in December 2023.
-The ESRS provide a detailed framework for what to disclose and how to structure the information.
+The subject matters will have to be prepared according to the European Sustainability Reporting Standards (ESRS).
+The ESRS and the double materiality assessment provide detailed frameworks for what to disclose and how to structure the information to broaden traditional reporting and alignment with Europe's broader sustainability goals.

-1. What information should enterprises disclose in the reports?
+What information should enterprises disclose in CSRD reports?

-Firms will have to include a report on how sustainability issues affect their performance, position, and development (the ‘outside-in’ perspective) and on the impact their activities have on people and the environment (the ‘inside-out’ perspective)1.
-This will be indicated along the following dimensions.8
+CSRD’s double materiality assessment requires firms to identify relevant topics for their sustainability reporting from dual perspectives: on how sustainability issues affect their performance, position, and development (the ‘outside-in’ perspective), and on the impact their activities have on people and the environment (the ‘inside-out’ perspective)1

-Furthermore, firms will have to disclose information about the intangibles.
-In particular, how non-physical resources contribute to value creation.
-Intangibles include such forms of capital as social, human, and intellectual, as well as value captured from research and development.
+Companies will also need to report on intangibles — non-physical resources that contribute to value creation.
+This includes forms of capital like social, human, and intellectual capital, as well as value derived from research and development.

-Both large firms and SMEs will have to report along the aforementioned indicators.
-However, the reporting standards for SMEs will be more lenient4.
-These standards are being developed together with the standards for large firms.
+Both large companies and SMEs will be required to report using these indicators.
+However, the reporting standards for SMEs will be more flexible, and these standards are being developed alongside those for large firms.

-2. How to to communicate the sustainability information according to the Corporate Sustainability Reporting Directive?
+How to communicate the sustainability information according to the Corporate Sustainability Reporting Directive?

-Firms have to include sustainability information in the annual management reports.
+Companies have to include sustainability information in their annual management reports.
 It should be available in an electronic XHTML format and have a digital ‘tag’.
-The goal of this measure is to make the reports machine-readable and easily feed them into the European Single Access Point.
-The exact digitalization standards are yet to be specified in the European Single Electronic Format (ESEF) Regulation and the European Single Access Point Regulation.
+The goal of this measure is to make the reports machine-readable and easily fed into the European Single Access Point.
+The exact digitalisation standards are yet to be specified in the European Single Electronic Format (ESEF) Regulation and the European Single Access Point Regulation.

-The reports will have to be prepared in accordance with the ESRS and submitted annually within the 12 months after the start of the financial year on January 1st (e.g., submit reports before January 1st, 2025, for the financial year starting on January 1st, 2024).
-Large companies that are already subject to the NFRD will use the ESRS for the first time for the reports submitted on January 1st, 2025.
+The reports will have to be prepared in accordance with the ESRS and submitted annually within the 12 months after the start of the financial year on January 1st.
+Large companies that are already subject to the NFRD will use the ESRS for the first time for the reports submitted on 1 January 2025.
 All other large firms will use the ESRS in 2026 for the first time.
 Standards for SMEs will apply in 2027.

 Communicated information, including its compliance with the standards, will require assurance.
-Usual auditors and independent assurance services providers can verify the reports.
+The usual auditors and independent assurance services providers can verify the reports.
 Both of them should be accredited to evaluate whether the reports comply with requirements1.
-The option to use the independent firms has been added due to the lack of sustainability audit services and standards.
-For the same reason, firms will start with a limited assurance requirement.
-As soon as the Commission adopts sufficient sustainability audit standards, the scope would widen to a more demanding reasonable assurance.
+As soon as the Commission adopts sufficient sustainability audit standards, the scope will widen to a more detailed auditing process.

 Why is it important to comply with the Corporate Sustainability Reporting Directive?

-Compliance with the regulation is not only important to avoid financial repercussions but also presents a growth opportunity.
-Not complying can cause administrative penalties and exclusion from investments portfolios.
-At the same time, compliance can bring more clarity to the reporting process, attract green investments, increase a firm’s public accountability, and bring about innovations.
+Not complying with the CSRD can result in administrative penalties and exclusion from investment portfolios.
+However, compliance with the regulation is not only important to avoid financial repercussions, but it also presents a growth opportunity — bringing about more clarity to the reporting process, attracting green investments, increasing a firm’s public accountability, and driving innovation.

 Avoid sanctions and exclusion from investment portfolios

-If a company is found to be non-compliant with the Corporate Sustainability Reporting Directive, the firms will face administrative sanctions.
+If a company is found to be non-compliant with the Corporate Sustainability Reporting Directive, the firm will face administrative sanctions.
 There are three possible penalties:

-2. Second, an order on the name of the entity requiring to change the conduct.
+2. An order on the name of the entity requiring to change the conduct.

 Harmonisation of the reporting standards will simplify reporting2, as enterprises would no longer have to deal with overlapping standards and inconsistent requests from stakeholders.
-The common framework will act as a single reporting solution, eliminating complexity and harnessing cooperation.
-Having a single comprehensive reporting framework will make it easier for firms to get the information they need for ensuring responsible business conduct from their partners (suppliers, clients, and investee companies), without constantly requesting additional information.
-According to the European parliament, the decrease in such requests will save € 24 200 - 41 700 per company annually4.
+The common framework will be a single, easy-to-use reporting system that reduces confusion and encourages collaboration.
+It will help companies get the information they need from partners like suppliers, clients, and investors without repeatedly asking for more details.
+According to the European Parliament, the decrease in such requests will save € 24 200 - 41 700 per company annually.4

 Monetise sustainability efforts